|

 North

-Carolina Morehead City- sand tiger
+Carolina, USA Morehead City- sand tiger

 sharks on the offshore shipwrecks.